aleph2c/miros/doc/batterychargingexample.rst

 So we make a ``ChargerParameter`` class that "has a" (black diamond arrow) ``CurrentControlSystem``, a ``VoltageControlSystem`` and some ``BatterySpecificInformation``.
-If someone wants to see what the different values mean, they can reference the graph below.
-It assumes that they understand something about battery charging, and they do because they are working with us on this project.

-Ok, we know how our data is structured, now we need to go back to our behavioral diagram and figure out how to get information from the world.
+OK, we know how our data is structured, now we need to go back to our behavioral diagram and figure out how to get information from the world.

 We go back to the electrical engineer and ask him, "How fast to I need to read the voltage and the current?"
-He says, well, I have to read these values very quickly in the embedded device's interrupt service routines, the control systems will be running at 20 Khz, but you don't have to worry about that.
+He says, :new_spec:`Well, I have to read these values very quickly in the embedded device's interrupt service routines, the control systems will be running at 20 Khz, but you don't have to worry about that.
 Changing between the various stages can happen slowly.
 I'll be reading the input, I'll use raw ADC readings to keep my code fast and I'll use the PWM peripherals on the part to set the output current and voltage via an H-bridge.
 But I will need you to determine which control system to run and I'll need you to set it's reference.
-Make it so I can tune these values later if I need to, but for now you can sample the current, voltage and make decisions at 2 Hz". (every 0.5 seconds)
+Make it so I can tune these values later if I need to, but for now you can sample the current, voltage and make decisions at 2 Hz".
+(every 0.5 seconds)`

 You say, "Wait, I'm not controlling the current or voltage?".
-He laughs and says, "Not with Python you aren't, but you control which control system will run, and you will control that controllers reference and tuning parameters, think meta, man!"
+He laughs and says, :new_spec:`Not with Python you aren't, but you control which control system will run, and you will control that controllers reference and tuning parameters, think meta, man!`

 Here we are seeing some of the power of statecharts.
 They allow us to wrap deep expertise inside of a system with a rich set of other features.
 The electrical